-Optimal Health Solutions is Partnered with a Number of Specialty Labs to Assist in the Testing Required to Get a Complete Picture of Your Health
+Optimal Health Solutions Works with a Number of Specialty Labs to Assist in the Testing Required to Get a Complete Picture of Your Health

 Learn more about our trusted partners and the type of testing they offer.

 ALCAT Food Sensitivity Testing (CellScienceSystems) is a tool for managing conditions linked to inflammation and chronic activation of the immune system.
 The ALCAT Test measures individual responses to foods and other substances at the cellular level and may reveal the underlying trigger of certain symptoms.

 Food and chemical sensitivities have been linked to migraines, aching joints, fatigue, gastrointestinal disorders, and other symptoms related to chronic activation of the immune system.

 Modifying the diet based on the ALCAT testing results in a resolution of many of these symptoms and allows the immune system to settle down while tempering the inflammatory cascade associated with chronic health issues.

 Cellular reactions to foods, chemicals and other substances can be associated with both acute and chronic pathologies.